 This section is for people who judge a show by the ideas that it explores.

-Indeed, the past plays an important role in the show in shaping the present.
+Indeed, in the show, the past plays an important role in shaping the present.
 Practically half the show is the viewer learning about the history of the world, while the other half is learning about the characters’ backstories and showing how their present behaviour is a form of coping with past events.

 Finally, war, peace, and unity begin to feature heavily near the show’s conclusion.
 For all its Moe cuteness, this series takes war seriously.
-Throughout its run, it shows war’s effects on civilians and soldiers alike on both sides of the conflict, with child orphans, traumatized patients, and a captured enemy soldier.
+Throughout its run, it shows war’s effects on civilians and soldiers alike on both sides of the conflict, with child orphans, traumatized patients, and a captured enemy soldier being featured.
 The show also suggests that people are united through their appreciation of music (which sort of made me cringe).

-Sound of the Sky‘s strength lies in the way it sets up its atmosphere: from the breathtaking visuals, to intriguing setting, to the relaxed pacing that allows us to explore the characters’ backstories and understand their motivations.
-For some, however, the pacing is a weakness: some may regard the relaxed pace too slow, especially at the beginning, while others will complain that the show does not leave enough time for a satisfying ending.
+Sound of the Sky‘s strength lies in the way it sets up its atmosphere: from the breathtaking visuals, to the intriguing setting, to the relaxed pacing that allows us to explore the characters’ backstories and understand their motivations.
+For some, however, the pacing is a weakness: some may regard the relaxed pace as too slow, especially at the beginning, while others will complain that the show does not leave enough time for a satisfying ending.
 Indeed, if you think hard enough, you’ll find a few plot holes in the ending that some find too contrived.
 The influence of Moe in the show is also evident in the character designs and a few really corny moments; some will enjoy the Moe, while others will not.
 All in all, though, Sound of the Sky is perfect for those who want to watch a short, relaxing show that draws you into its world and ends with a dramatic finish, or for those who want something more out of their slice-of-life comedies than cute people doing cute things.